I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-clfsmgmthandlelogfilefull.md

 <p> </p>

 ## -remarks
 <p>To make more space available in the log, the <b>ClfsMgmtHandleLogFileFull</b> routine first tries to add more containers to the log in accordance with the growth rate, new container size, and maximum size policies.
-If more containers cannot be added, then the <b>ClfsMgmtHandleLogFileFull</b> routine tries to free existing space by invoking one or more clients' <a href="https://msdn.microsoft.com/library/windows/hardware/ff540776">ClfsAdvanceTailCallback</a> functions.</p>
+If more containers cannot be added, then the <b>ClfsMgmtHandleLogFileFull</b> routine tries to free existing space by invoking one or more clients' <a href="kernel.clfsadvancetailcallback">ClfsAdvanceTailCallback</a> functions.</p>

-<p>If the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_PENDING, the client's <a href="https://msdn.microsoft.com/library/windows/hardware/ff541562">ClfsLogGrowthCompleteCallback</a> function will be called when the request to make space in the log has been completed.</p>
+<p>If the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_PENDING, the client's <a href="kernel.clfsloggrowthcompletecallback">ClfsLogGrowthCompleteCallback</a> function will be called when the request to make space in the log has been completed.</p>

 <p>If the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_LOG_FULL_HANDLER_IN_PROGRESS, the client has already requested CLFS management to handle a log file full condition.
-The client's <a href="https://msdn.microsoft.com/library/windows/hardware/ff541562">ClfsLogGrowthCompleteCallback</a> function will not be called a second time.</p>

-<p>If the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_SUCCESS, the call completed synchronously, and the client's <a href="https://msdn.microsoft.com/library/windows/hardware/ff541562">ClfsLogGrowthCompleteCallback</a> function will not be invoked.</p>

-<p>If the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_PENDING, then CLFS management is in the process of trying to free space in the log, and will call the client's <a href="https://msdn.microsoft.com/library/windows/hardware/ff541562">ClfsLogGrowthCompleteCallback</a> function when the log file full condition has been handled.
-If the log is pinned, CLFS management will call the client's <i>ClfsLogGrowthCompleteCallback</i> function with the <i>LogIsPinned</i> parameter set to <b>TRUE</b> before the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_PENDING.</p>

-<p>To make more space available in the log, the <b>ClfsMgmtHandleLogFileFull</b> routine first tries to add more containers to the log in accordance with the growth rate, new container size, and maximum size policies.
-If more containers cannot be added, then the <b>ClfsMgmtHandleLogFileFull</b> routine tries to free existing space by invoking one or more clients' <a href="https://msdn.microsoft.com/library/windows/hardware/ff540776">ClfsAdvanceTailCallback</a> functions.</p>

-<p>If the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_PENDING, the client's <a href="https://msdn.microsoft.com/library/windows/hardware/ff541562">ClfsLogGrowthCompleteCallback</a> function will be called when the request to make space in the log has been completed.</p>

-<p>If the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_LOG_FULL_HANDLER_IN_PROGRESS, the client has already requested CLFS management to handle a log file full condition.
-The client's <a href="https://msdn.microsoft.com/library/windows/hardware/ff541562">ClfsLogGrowthCompleteCallback</a> function will not be called a second time.</p>
+The client's <a href="kernel.clfsloggrowthcompletecallback">ClfsLogGrowthCompleteCallback</a> function will not be called a second time.</p>

-<p>If the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_SUCCESS, the call completed synchronously, and the client's <a href="https://msdn.microsoft.com/library/windows/hardware/ff541562">ClfsLogGrowthCompleteCallback</a> function will not be invoked.</p>
+<p>If the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_SUCCESS, the call completed synchronously, and the client's <a href="kernel.clfsloggrowthcompletecallback">ClfsLogGrowthCompleteCallback</a> function will not be invoked.</p>

-<p>If the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_PENDING, then CLFS management is in the process of trying to free space in the log, and will call the client's <a href="https://msdn.microsoft.com/library/windows/hardware/ff541562">ClfsLogGrowthCompleteCallback</a> function when the log file full condition has been handled.
+<p>If the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_PENDING, then CLFS management is in the process of trying to free space in the log, and will call the client's <a href="kernel.clfsloggrowthcompletecallback">ClfsLogGrowthCompleteCallback</a> function when the log file full condition has been handled.
 If the log is pinned, CLFS management will call the client's <i>ClfsLogGrowthCompleteCallback</i> function with the <i>LogIsPinned</i> parameter set to <b>TRUE</b> before the <b>ClfsMgmtHandleLogFileFull</b> routine returns STATUS_PENDING.</p>

 ## -requirements
 <table>